Xtalism/aero-pid-controller/README.md

 ![structure](img/render.png)

-Prototype electronic schematic built on Fritzing.
-Arduino Mega 2560 was used but you can still use any other Arduino board as long as SDA and SCL pins are available.
+Use any other Arduino board as long as SDA and SCL pins are available.

 ![schematic](img/schematic.png)